 A few weeks ago one of my families came in and told me about sensory jars that they had made at home.
-They sound just like ones I had seen on Pinterest and found at Blog Me Mom
+They sound just like ones I had seen on Pinterest and found at Blog Me Mom.

 So I started asking families to save small jars for us to create our own jars.